karolzi/meetings-scheduler/Readme.md

       }
     ```

     In ./data folder there are sample attendees' calendars.
-Commands to run them and expected results:

-    attendees1.json